Topcliffe, North Yorkshire: Education

 There has been a school in the village since the establishment of a Free Grammar School in 1549.
 A school house was built in 1822 on the site of one previously erected in 1695.
 The Grade II listed building is located in the north side of the St Columba churchyard.

 The current primary school at Topcliffe was opened in 1966.
 It is a Church of England and caters for mixed genders from years 1–6, and a playgroup.
 It has a student capacity of 114.
 The school is within the catchment area of Thirsk School and Sixth Form College for secondary education.
 The nearby Army Barracks operate a school primarily for Service personnel.
 It was opened in 1953.
 Queen Mary's School is a private day and boarding school for girls.
 Boys may attend up to age 7 (Year 2) and does not have a sixth form.

 Religion

 The village has a church dedicated to St Columba.
-As the name suggests, there has been a church in the site since early Saxon times, possibly around the time of St Aiden's mission in 650AD.
+As the name suggests, there has been a church in the site since early Saxon times, possibly around the time of St Aiden's mission in 650 AD.
 The present building date from the 13th century with improvements being made throughout the ages.
 It is a Grade II* listed building.

 There is a Wesleyan Methodist Church in the village built in 1840 located in Church Street opposite St Columba Church.
 It is a Grade II Listed building.